danialgoodwin/dev/language-design/README.md

 - Compiler-specific contructs?
 - Visibility options: global/public, module/inner, package, sub-packages, open/closed/sub-classes, private
 - Modifier options: constant/const, open (sub-class anywhere), closed (limited sub-classing), lazy, inline
+- Flows/Rx can be as simple as a typical function call.
+Add events via calling the function, watch for events with a `function.watch`.

 How many languages should there be?
 Is this the answer to how many contexts are there?
 - Controlling traffic lights?
 Elevators?
 Cars?
 AI?
 Smart homes?